 Site development entails very specific opportunities and challenges for energy-efficient construction.
 With the development throughout Switzerland of 2000-Watt Sites, SBB Real Estate is seizing those opportunities together with the local authorities.
 Each factsheet describes the site’s characteristics and features, analyses target achievement in terms of the 2000-Watt catalogue of criteria, and contains project data, facts and contact information.

-Exemplary Role of the Confederation in Energy: Building standards
+Exemplary in energy: Building standards

 Measure no. 2: Analyses of potential of waste heat and renewable energies